argonne-lcrc/user-guides/docs/bebop/bebop-rebuild-faq.md

 [https://docs.lcrc.anl.gov/running-jobs-at-lcrc/pbs-pro-clusters](https://docs.lcrc.anl.gov/running-jobs-at-lcrc/pbs-pro-clusters)

 Like our login nodes, all SSH Known Host keys have changed on the Bebop compute nodes.
-Because of this, you may get an error when trying to submit multi-node or interactive jobs to the queues.
+Because of this, you may get an error when trying to submit single node, multi-node or interactive jobs to any of the queues/compute nodes.
 We highly recommend **ALL** users run the following after logging into a Bebop login node:

 `mv ~/.ssh/known_hosts ~/.ssh/known_hosts.bak`

-This will move your current LCRC SSH Known Hosts file to a backup file, and you should no longer have an issue with running a job.
+If you see any code errors, MPI errors or SSH/Host Key errors when running a job, we recommend trying this first before contacting support.
+The above command will move your current LCRC SSH Known Hosts file to a backup file which should prevent any host connection errors.

 ## FAQ